WHO WE ARE

 Our Vision for every child, life in all its fullness: Our Prayer for every heart, the will to make it so.

 World Vision Ghana approach to work is community empowering.
 All Programmes work with in close collaboration with national and local level partners including Churches, other Faiths, District Assemblies and their decentralized government departments, Non-Governmental Organisations (NGOs), Community Based Organisations (CBOs) and Faith-based Organizations (FBOs), youth groups, women groups and vulnerable groups at community level.

-It currently implements 29 Area Programmes (APs) in all the 10 administrative regions in Ghana and six major special projects.
-The goal of World Vision Ghana is that by 2021, we would have contributed to the sustained well-being of 4.5 million vulnerable children, their families and the communities in which they live through health and nutrition, water and sanitation, education, food security, micro-enterprise development and Christian Commitments programmes.
+The goal of World Vision Ghana’s FY16-20 Strategy is that by 2020, World Vision would have contributed to the sustained well-being of 4.5 million vulnerable children, their families and the communities in which they live.
+The strategy would be delivered through 4 objectives which include:

 - WASH: All children, especially the most vulnerable and their families, have improved sanitation, hygiene and safe water for consumption, production and processing (Target is 1.6 million people; including 782,544 children)

 - Food Security and Household Resilience: All children especially the most vulnerable and their families have improved household food security and resilience ( Target is 1.4 million people; including 684,726 children )

 - Health and Nutrition: All children, especially the most vulnerable within families and communities, have improved health and nutritional status (Target is 553,000 children)